bcbio/bcbio-nextgen/docs/contents/installation.rst

      python bcbio_nextgen_install.py /usr/local/share/bcbio --tooldir=/usr/local \
        --genomes GRCh37 --aligners bwa --aligners bowtie2

+bcbio should install cleanly on most Linux systems.
+For Mac OSX, we suggest trying `bcbio-vm <https://github.com/chapmanb/bcbio-nextgen-vm>`_ which runs bcbio on :ref:`docs-cloud` or isolates all the third party tools inside a Docker container.

 It places genomes, indexes and associated data files in ``/usr/local/share/bcbio-nextgen`` and tools in ``/usr/local``.
 You should edit the pre-created system configuration file in